pyOpenSci/handbook/governance/structure.md

 (pyos-structure)=
 # Organization Structure and Leadership

-This page describes the organizational structure of pyOpenSci as they related to governance and operations.
+This page describes the organizational structure of pyOpenSci as it relates to governance and operations.

 There are two levels of leadership described below.
 The first is the organizational level.
-The second is program level.
+The second is the program level.

 ## Governing councils

 ### Executive council

-The [Executive Council](pyos-executive-council) defines and steers the high-level mission, vision and values of pyOpenSci.
+The [Executive Council](pyos-executive-council) defines and steers the high-level mission, vision, and values of pyOpenSci.
 It also sets the strategic direction and vision for the organization.
-The Executive Director (discussed below) is a voting member of the executive council.
+The Executive Director (discussed below) is a voting member of the Executive Council.

 [Click here to view current executive council members](https://www.pyopensci.org/our-community/#executive-council--leadership)